SkullAndBonesTools/SkullAndBonesData/README.md

 2 - Patch Level
 4 - Bug Fixes / Minor Changes

-This represent the SnB game version Y2S1.2.X
+This represents the SnB game version Y2S1.2.X
 ```

 *Because the first published version of the package was for Y1S2, so season 5 of Skull and Bones, the first release was the 5.0.0.*